dev-armand/P4-ohmyfood/README.md

 # Oh my Food
 ## This is the website of a French restaurant

-- This project was made with HTML and CSS
+- This project was made with HTML, CSS and SASS
 - It's a responsive website for phone, tablet and desktop
 - It contains: multiples pages, a loader and some CSS animations